JoshuaKoh/async-werewolf/roles.md

 Each night, you may select a DEAD player to learn if they were active that night.
 You do not know if they are good or evil.

+## Grave Robber
+* **TEAM:** Village
+* **RACE:** Human
+* **ALIGNMENT:** Starts as Good
+* **NIGHT ACTIVITY:** Yes

+Once per game, at night, you may select a DEAD player and you gain their role.
+This new role will replace your Race, Team and Alignment.
+If a player had multiple roles, you gain the role they possessed when they were eliminated If for some reason you are blocked, this ability can be used.

 ## Executioner
 * **TEAM:** Village
 * **RACE:** Human